zikula/core/docs/General/Contributing/CommitGuidelines.md

 In general all work should be done in local topic branches.
 If you are collaborating with others on this, those topic branches should be published to _your_ repository forks and not the central repository (if you have access).

-Please name your topic branches so they are clear to understand - generally with the ticket number, e.g. `ticket_1234` or `hooks_ui`.
+Please name your topic branches so they are clear to understand - generally with the ticket number, e.g. `ticket_1234` or `feature_profile_ui`.

 When your work is ready to merge either create a pull request or if you have write access to the central repository, you may merge to the correct branch (usually master) and push into the central repository.